Museum station (Toronto): Connection to Line 2 Bloor–Danforth

+Station access upgrades

+In August 2022, construction started on a second entrance via an exterior staircase at the south end of Museum station; it was opened in May 2024.
+The staircase is located at the north end of Queens Park Circle on the south side of the War Memorial monument.
+It leads down to platform-level turnstiles, located at the site of a former storage space.
+For station accessibility, there will also be an entrance via elevator to a new concourse level providing access to a second elevator to the platform level; these changes were expected to be completed by the second quarter of 2026.

 Architecture and art

 The station opened with the same tile scheme which would become standard on Line 2 Bloor–Danforth, whose first phase was completed three years later in 1966.
 Smooth, unadorned cream-coloured rectangular tiles were predominant, with a strip of narrower blue tiles near the ceiling.
-The unique TTC font was used for the station name, sandblasted to the wall and painted in the same shade of blue as the narrower strip of tiles.
+The unique Toronto subway typeface was used for the station name, sandblasted into the wall and painted in the same shade of blue as the narrower strip of tiles.

-Designed by Diamond and Schmitt Architects and constructed by Jeviso Construction Corporation, renovations to the station's platform level were completed in April 2008 to evoke exhibits in the Royal Ontario Museum.
-Supporting columns have been remade to resemble the ancient Egyptian deity Osiris, as well as Toltec warriors, Doric columns found in the Parthenon, China's Forbidden City columns, and Indigenous Northwest Coast house posts.
-This renovation purged Museum Station's original tile scheme from the platform level.
-Walls were reclad with mauve aluminum plate panels by Ontario Panelization of London, Ontario.
-They incorporated painted 1/4" fire-rated Lexan into the panels composing the large "MUSEUM" lettering on the walls with a historical hieroglyphic inscription from the ROM.
+In April 2008, a major renovation by Diamond and Schmitt Architects and Jeviso Construction Corporation transformed the platform level to mirror exhibits in the Royal Ontario Museum.
+This renovation replaced the original tile scheme.
+Supporting columns were redesigned to evoke various historical and cultural figures, including the Egyptian deity Osiris, Toltec warriors, Doric columns, Forbidden City columns, and Indigenous Northwest Coast house posts.
+The walls were reclad with mauve aluminum panels by Ontario Panelization, which incorporated painted 1/4" fire-rated Lexan into the panels composing the large "MUSEUM" lettering on the walls with a historical hieroglyphic inscription from the ROM.

 Nearby landmarks

-In addition to its proximity to the Royal Ontario Museum, other landmarks nearby include the Gardiner Museum of Ceramic Art, The Royal Conservatory of Music, the defunct McLaughlin Planetarium, and the northeast corner of the University of Toronto (which includes Trinity College, Victoria University, St. Michael's College, the Faculty of Law, and the Faculty of Music).
+In addition to the Royal Ontario Museum, nearby landmarks include the Gardiner Museum of Ceramic Art, the Royal Conservatory of Music, the defunct McLaughlin Planetarium, and the northeast corner of the University of Toronto's St. George campus (which includes Trinity College, Victoria University, St. Michael's College, the Henry N.R.
+Jackman Faculty of Law, and the Faculty of Music).